tayo-k/bmd/content/build.md

-Build
+Quality gate how your product is built
 =====

-### TL;DR: Prioritize and measure managing risk in your product and process
+### TL;DR: Define specific junctures for safeguarding the quality of your product
 ****

 The primary function of an engineering organization is to create their product.
 There are a lot of roles and titled individuals involved in that process, but there is a fixed set of ingredients that go into the creation of a product.